 curl -O http://drupal.org/files/projects/drupal-x.x.tar.gz

-(Note that the option for the curl command is the upper case letter "O" and not the numeral that stands for zero.)
+Note: The option for the curl command is the upper case letter "O" and not the numeral that stands for zero.

 Type the following command (replacing "x.x" with your downloaded version's number):